About this day

 Practical session Steve Mould, Maths and science communicator

 Steve can be a bit obsessive at times.
 Especially with numbers.
-Join him on his descent into madness as he recounts his adventures.
-Adventures that start with a simple mathematical curiosity and end up on prime time TV.
+Join him on his descent into madness as he recounts his adventures from a simple mathematical curiosity to prime time TV.
 You will need a pen and paper for this session.

 About Steve Mould

 Steve Mould is a maths & science presenter and comedian who appears as the science expert on TV and radio.
 He has a YouTube channel with more than 100,000 subscribers.

 Patterns and predictions Colin Wright, Mathematician and juggler

 Maths is about patterns – finding them, proving that they’re real, and then using them to make predictions.
 Colin will investigate some patterns – some real, some not real(!) – and see an application in an unexpected place.

 About Colin Wright